tamtran4869/sql_challenge/Clique_bait/solutions.md

 ## Case study #6: Clique Bait Store

-Clique Bait Store is online seafood store.
+Clique Bait Store is an online seafood store.

-This case is about supporting to the team in analysis for creative solutions to calculate funnel fallout rates for the Clique Bait online store.
+This case is about supporting the team in analysis for creative solutions to calculate funnel fallout rates for the Clique Bait online store.

 <details>
 <summary><h3>Datasets</summary>

-There are a total of 5 tables (e.g. `users`, `events`, `event_identifier`, `campaign_identifier` and `page_hierarchy`) which relate to each other and need to combine for extracting required data.
+There are a total of 5 tables (e.g. `users`, `events`, `event_identifier`, `campaign_identifier` and `page_hierarchy`) which relate to each other and need to combine to extract the required data.

 The `users` table contains cookie_id of users who visited the website.